Making Democracy Work

 SB 5170 The Revolving Door bill would have established a one-year “cooling off” period before elected officials and high-level employees can work as a lobbyist influencing state public policy.
 Thirty-seven states, as well as the federal government, have cooling off period/revolving door laws.
 The disclosure required by this bill of post-employment income sources will strengthen transparency and confidence in the integrity of government.
 This bill remains on second reading by the Rules Committee which means it is dormant until January 2022.

-SJM 8002 This bill requested an amendment to the United States Constitution on campaign finance reform.
+SJM 8002 This bill requested an amendment to the U.S Constitution on campaign finance reform.
 The Senate Committee on State Government and Elections passed this bill on Feb.
-5, 2021 and as of Feb.
-8 was passed to the Rules Committee for second reading which means it is dormant until January 2022.
+5, 2021, and as of Feb.
+8 was passed to the Rules Committee for a second reading, which means it is dormant until January 2022.

 SB 5109 This bill, which limits sanctions for campaign violations, would prohibit the attorney general from seeking to ban serious, repeated campaign finance law violators from participating in elections, including initiatives.